luke-beep/all-about-windows/README.md

 - Uninstall all unnecessary apps by using `appwiz.cpl` in Run (WIN + R).

 - Make sure that you have the latest version of windows.
 As of current date it would be [**Windows 10**](https://learn.microsoft.com/en-us/windows/release-health/release-information) | [**Windows 11**](https://learn.microsoft.com/en-us/windows/release-health/windows11-release-information).

-- Open an elevated command prompt and type `bcdedit /set increaseuserva 3072` and press enter.
-This will increase the amount of virtual memory that your computer can use.
-This will help with performance and crashes if you have a 32 bit system. **Do not do this on a 64 bit system.**

-> Open an elevated command prompt and type `slmgr /ipk W269N-WFGWX-YVC9B-4J6C9-T83GX`.
-Then set a KMS server by typing `slmgr /skms kms8.msguides.com`.
-Then activate windows by typing `slmgr /ato`.
-This will activate windows and make it enable all the features and remove the ugly watermark.
-Run `slmgr /xpr` to check if it worked.